By Alexandre Ouellet, President, SimWell

 Choosing a modeling method depends on the system that needs to be modeled.
 If we track the attributes of the ore precisely, you may want to opt for discrete methods.
 Other factors could also lead us to choose a discrete method.
 For example, repairing a conveyor after a failure might depend on the quantity of ore traveling on it.

 However, it may not be necessary to track the attributes of the ore.
 If the level of precision required for the ore characteristics is less important than the precision required for the mass, it’s advised to use tools from the flow process template because they improve the model execution time.

 Interested in learning more about the flow process template?
 We’re here to help.
 Learn More about Simulation in Ore Processing

 If you’d like to learn more, check out the “coal loading” example that comes with Arena software.
 You can find that example in the following path on your computer: C:\Users\Public\Documents\Rockwell Software\Arena\Examples\FlowProcess

 This model created by Rockwell demonstrates in a simple context the complete range of tools from the Flow Process Template.

 Free Arena Simulation Model - Flow Process Template

-Professionally built sample model demonstrating the use of the Arena Flow Process Template to simulate ore processing plants.
+This custom-built sample model demonstrates the use of the arena flow process template to simulate ore processing plants.
 The model can be run and modified using the free evaluation version of Arena.